Jasmine Thompson

-Jasmine Ying Thompson (born 8 November 2000) is an English singer.
+Jasmine Ying Thompson (born 8 November 2000) is an English singer and songwriter.
 She began her career at the age of ten by filming herself singing and uploading the videos to YouTube.
 In 2014, she was featured on German deep house producer Robin Schulz's song "Sun Goes Down", which charted within the top 10 in multiple countries including Australia, Germany, Austria, and Switzerland.
-As of March 2019, her YouTube channel has amassed over 3.3 million subscribers and over 570 million views.

 Her acoustic cover version of Chaka Khan's original "Ain't Nobody" reached number 32 on the UK Singles Chart in 2013; this success led to the song being featured in an advertisement by Sainsbury's.
 The remixed version from Thompson was then remixed again by DJ Felix Jaehn—as "Ain't Nobody (Loves Me Better)"—in 2015 and became a huge hit, peaking at number two in the UK, and charting in several other countries.
-Her voice has been described as "eerie", "soft", and "incandescent".
+Her voice has been described as "eerie", "soft", and "enchanting".

 Early life

-Thompson was born on 8 November 2000 in London, to an English father and a Chinese mother.
-In 2017, Thompson opened up about the divorce of her parents, at an interview about Wonderland, which inspired her latest EP at that time.
-Thompson has an older brother Jed.
+Jasmine Ying Thompson was born on 8 November 2000 in London, to an English father and a Chinese mother.
+Her parents divorced when she was very young, a life-changing event that attracted her to music and in 2017 inspired her second EP, Wonderland.
+Thompson has an older brother, named Jed.

 Career

 2013: Bundle of Tantrums

 In July 2013, Thompson self-released a cover of Naughty Boy's single "La La La".
-In August, she released 3 different covers: a cover of Taylor Swift's "Everything Has Changed" (as a duet with Gerald Ko), a cover of Passenger's "Let Her Go", and a cover of David Guetta's "Titanium".
+In August, she released three different covers: a cover of Taylor Swift's "Everything Has Changed" (as a duet with Gerald Ko), a cover of Passenger's "Let Her Go", and a cover of David Guetta's "Titanium".
 In September the same year, she self-released her debut album Bundle of Tantrums, which included the singles "La La La", "Let Her Go", and "Titanium".

 In September 2013, Thompson released a cover of Chaka Khan's "Ain't Nobody".
 The song featured in an advert for UK supermarket chain Sainsbury's for their by Sainsbury's range.
 The song has peaked at number thirty-two on the UK Singles Chart.
 In October 2013, she released the extended play Under the Willow Tree.
 One of the songs, named "Run", enjoyed moderate success in Europe and the United States.